Welcome to the Center for Race & Equity

 John Donaghy, Executive Director

-The Mission of the Center for Race and Equity is to empower educators to own individual and collective accountability for leading the fight in dismantling racial injustice by actualizing equity in the SEA, our schools, our community, and our profession.
+The Mission of the Center for Race and Equity is to empower educators, both individually and collectively to dismantle racial injustice in the SEA, our schools, our community, and our profession.

 We will do this by: